The first is with an online fax service, which operates as a virtual fax machine located accessed through the internet.

 Windows 7 contains software already includes the ability to fax from your computer.
 The program is called “Windows Fax and Scan.”

 To send (or receive) a fax from a Windows 7 Computer using Windows Fax and Scan you’ll need the following:

 - A computer running Windows 7

 - Modem or Fax Board on the computer (the majority of computers that have a telephone line connection have this ability)

-- A land-line phone line to fax with.
+- A land-line phone line.
 The phone line should not be a VoIP phone connection as VoIP signals usually scramble a fax signal – for more details on faxing with VoIP, see our page on “why does my fax machine not work on my VoIP phone line?“

 - A document to send

-It’s important to be aware that to use Windows Fax and Scan to turn your computer as a fax machine, the computer needs to always be on and connected to the phone line to receive a fax.
+When using Windows Fax and Scan as a fax machine, the computer needs to always be on and connected to the phone line to receive a fax.

 As well, the computer will not be able to use your internet connection to send and receive faxes – only the phone connection.